-No matter how hard you invest in efforts, a company cannot lure every customer over its side if its marketing efforts are not directed towards the buying pints and preferences of customers.
+No matter how hard you invest in efforts, a company cannot lure every customer over its side if its marketing efforts are not directed towards the buying points and preferences of customers.
 In such a situation, multi-channel retail marketing is vital.
-The four different types of multi-channel retailing are as follows:
+The four different types of sales channels are as follows:

 In this approach, companies sell their products from a physical outlet.
 The customers can interact with the product physically.
 In this multi-channel form, payments are made through cash transactions or through card/mobile payments.
 The risk of purchasing the wrong product is none and the customers have confidence in the product quality.

 In this approach, catalogs are printed and delivered to potential buyers who can place their orders anytime.
 These sales catalogs include all details related to offers and its prices.
 Catalogs can be dispatched through postal mails or emails.
 Catalog is important in enhancing business exposure as well as brand building.
 This type of channel communicate your brand information through visual means and ease your customers’ decision making process.

 Internet sales channels like Amazon and eBay are those online marketplaces where products are displayed for online audiences so as to enhance their purchasing decision.
 As a matter of fact, online availability is very important and companies should be very competitive in this aspect.
 Today customers buying decision is dependent on the availability of information about the products and services your offer in the market place.
 Internet is the first choice to know all the information before they proceed to retail store.

 Social Media (Facebook, Instagram)

 Some businesses have developed their business around social media platforms through utilizing advertisement channels, for instance, Twitter, Facebook Instagram.
 Now online shopping has become very convenient for customers to buy products without leaving the social media website.